Frequently asked questions

 This will vary from person to person.
 But students should expect to spend 2-10 hours per week on the course.

 No, there are no formal requirements.
 But a basic understanding of coding, networks, and cyber security are needed to follow some of the course material.
 You are of course welcome to register without this background knowledge, but you’ll need to put in extra time learning these things if you want to complete all parts of the course.

 I want to learn more about cyber security, but I’m not looking to become a cyber security specialist.
 Will parts of the course still be useful for me?

 Yes!
 Thanks to digitalization, cyber security is an issue that cuts across different industries and professions, so the knowledge and skills people learn in the course can be applied in a wide variety of careers.

 What’s a good language to learn if I don’t have any coding experience?

-The course does not require knowledge of one specific language.
-The materials use Java for examples, but students are free to use whatever language they want to complete assignments.
-Generally, Java and Python are both easy for beginners to learn, and fairly common.
+Generally speaking, Java and Python are both easy for beginners to learn, and fairly common.
 On the other hand, C/C++ can teach you more about how computers actually work, which can be useful for certain types of programming.
 So if you’re learning from scratch, you should consider what kind of work you want to do after the course ends.
-You can check out this handy infographic for some insight into what different languages are used for by professionals.

 Can I earn credits toward university degrees?